Machinery Insights: 16 Excavator Parts You Need to Know

 What is the most commonly replaced part of an excavator?

-The most frequently replaced parts are typically the tracks and track pads, due to their constant contact with the ground and the wear and tear from movement.
+The most frequently replaced parts are generally the tracks and track pads, primarily due to their consistent ground contact and the resulting wear and tear from movement.

 How often should the hydraulic oil be changed in an excavator?